smirarab/ASTRAL/developer-guide.md

 ## Code components

-The code is in several packages. [phylonet.coalescent](main/phylonet/coalescent/) this is where the majority of the code resides.
+The code is in several packages but [phylonet.coalescent](main/phylonet/coalescent/)  is where the majority of the code resides.
 When we don't mention a package, we mean this place.

 ### General